Caitlin* sat at her computer, diligently answering questions.

 Egg and sperm donors are typically compensated for both their time and the “donation” itself.
 For people like Caitlin who are looking for a bit of extra money, the commitment can be rewarding — especially when it comes to paying down debt.

-Caitlin was shocked to hear that a donor could make nearly $10,000 per egg donation.
-In contrast, the time commitment was relatively short.
-As an unemployed college student during the recession, she had managed to rack up over $8,000 in consumer credit card debt.
+As an unemployed college student during the recession, Caitlin had managed to rack up over $8,000 in consumer credit card debt.

 “I had made some major mistakes when it came to my finances, and I wanted to fix it fast before I had to move home or find a very low-paying job.
 This looked like a way for me to continue looking for a job while making money.”